wandb/docs/docs/enterprise/server/config.md

 sidebar_label: Configuration
 ---

 Your W&B Enterprise Server comes up ready-to-use on boot.
-However several advanced configuration options are available, and accessible from the `/vm-settings` page on your server once it's up and running.
+However, several advanced configuration options are available, at the `/vm-settings` page on your server once it's up and running.

 ## Authentication